pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-1/index.md

 The goal of this article is to have a clear understanding of how to properly use Pulumi to update AWS infrastructure within a hosted CI/CD service like [CircleCI](https://circleci.com), [GitLab CI](https://about.gitlab.com/product/continuous-integration/), or [Travis CI](https://travis-ci.org).

-> **NOTE:** These recommendations do not apply ff you are running your own CI/CD system within your AWS account, e.g., running a Jenkins server on an EC2 instance or using [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).
+> **NOTE:** These recommendations do not apply if you are running your own CI/CD system within your AWS account, e.g., running a Jenkins server on an EC2 instance or using [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).
 There are established methods to [assume IAM Roles from applications running on an EC2 instance](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html).
 In that case, refer to the documentation specific to your CI/CD system for how to handle AWS credentials.

 Depending on your specific environment, needs, and constraints, there may be a better approach for you to take.
 These recommendations describe a general “one-size fits most” approach that requires a minimal amount of work to configure and maintain.